AGSweeney/FusionCoreEnIP/components/abz_encoder/README.md

 ## Integration Notes

 This component is designed to work with `abz_encoder_manager` which handles:
+- PCNT hardware configuration (automatic quadrature decoding)
-- GPIO interrupt configuration
+- GPIO interrupt for Z channel (index pulse)
-- Interrupt service routine (ISR)
-- Task for processing encoder events
+- Periodic task to read PCNT counter and update position
 - Assembly data updates
 - Configuration management

+**Note**: A/B channels are handled entirely by PCNT hardware - no GPIO interrupts needed.
+Only Z channel (index pulse) uses GPIO interrupt.

 See `components/abz_encoder_manager/README.md` for integration details.